jovito-royeca/Imgur-Viewer/README.md

 # Imgursonate
-Yet another Imgur client in iOS.
+A better Imgur client than Imgur in iOS.

 ## Features
 * Shows Gallery images in a grid view